gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Application clocks can be set using the NVIDIA system managemet tool ``nvidia-smi``.
-If the system permissions allow, :ref:`gmx mdrun` has built-in support to set application clocks if built with NVML support. # TODO add ref to relevant section Note that application clocks are a global setting, hence affect the performance of all applications that use the respective GPU(s).
+If the system permissions allow, :ref:`gmx mdrun` has built-in support to set application clocks if built with :ref:`NVML support<CUDA GPU acceleration>`.
+Note that application clocks are a global setting, hence affect the performance of all applications that use the respective GPU(s).
 For this reason, :ref:`gmx mdrun` sets application clocks at initialization